edgarrmondragon/tap-jotform/README.md

 ### Configuring incremental replication

 By default, the `forms` and `submissions` stream are synced with `FULL_TABLE` replication.
-Incremental replication can be enabled by setting the replication metadata in the `submissions` stream's `metadata` object in the catalog file:
+Incremental replication can be enabled by setting the replication metadata in the stream's entry in the catalog file:

 * `replication_method`: set to`INCREMENTAL`
 * `replication_key` set to `created_at` or `updated_at`.
 The former will omit updated submissions, while the latter will omit new submissions.